techstackmedia/software-engineering-series/README.md

 3. Managing Vagrant Virtual Machines:

-Run outside of the virtual machine environement (e.g default OS terminal)
+Run outside of the virtual machine environment (e.g., default OS terminal).

    - To stop a running virtual machine, use: